abhinav22rana/DevOps/README.md

-# build is being taking process
+# build is being made automatically